NATIONAL LIGHTHOUSE DAY

-- Differ depending on the location and purpose but have standard components.
+- Their style may differ depending on the location and purpose but they have standard components.

-- Has a lantern room which is a glassed-in housing at the top of a lighthouse tower.
+- The lantern room is a glassed-in housing at the top of a lighthouse tower

-- Has a Watch Room or Service Room beneath the lantern room.
+- Beneath the lantern room is the Watch Room or Service Room

 - Development accelerated in the 17th century with Britain’s Trinity House constructing its first in 1609.

-- Earliest in North America was in St. Augustine, Florida.
+- In North America, St. Augustine, Florida built the first lighthouse.
 Printed on a 1791 map, it had been built by Menendez after his landing in 1586.

-- America’s next lighthouse was Boston Light on Little Brewster Island in 1716.
+- Boston Light built on little Brewster Island next in 1716.